veit/pyviz-tutorial/docs/bokeh/integration/holoviews/hvplot/install.rst

-hvPlot-Installation
+hvPlot installation
 ===================

-hvPlot kann installiert werden mit
+hvPlot can be installed with

 .. code-block:: console